practicalli/clojure/docs/testing/test-runners/kaocha-test-runner.md

 ## Example tests.edn

-The practicalli/banking-on-clojure project is a web application backed by a relational database, using kaocha as the test runner.
+[:fontawesome-solid-book-open: Practicalli Banking-on-Clojure project](https://practical.li/clojure-web-services/projects/banking-on-clojure/) is a web application backed by a relational database, using kaocha as the test runner.

 `:kaocha/tests` defines two types of tests.
 The hash-map containing `:kaocha.testable/id :unit` defines the configuration for unit tests using `clojure.test`.
 The hash-map containing `:kaocha.testable/id :generative-fdef-checks` are generative tests using clojure spec.